-As the forest products and building materials industry ramps up to meet the increase in construction demands, independent lumberyards face some challenges: consolidation, pressure to operate efficiently, and finding new ways to attract and retain the best talent.
-LMC, a forest products and building material co-op serving over 360 independent lumberyards, has partnered with Wharton on a unique program to enhance the skills of leaders.
+As the forest-products and building-materials industry ramps up to meet the increase in construction demands, independent lumberyards face some challenges: consolidation, pressure to operate efficiently, and finding new ways to attract and retain the best talent.
+LMC, a forest-products and building-materials co-op serving over 360 independent lumberyards, has partnered with Wharton to design a unique program to enhance the skills of leaders.

 Wharton faculty apply their field-based research and the latest strategic insights to help participants learn what they need to know to be a strategic change agent for their organizations.

 Session topics include:

 - Financial Management: Risk, Return, and Investor Expectations

 - Frictions and Business Evolution in the Digital Economy

 - Marketing Strategy

 Through highly interactive lectures, exercises, and case studies, both in the classroom and in smaller work groups, this deep dive into the essentials of management will enable participants to build industry knowledge and business acumen and apply it to their day-to-day roles, positioning them for broader responsibilities.

 Forest-Products and Building-Materials Industry Case Study